ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-family/buffalo-mills.md

   - [Thomas Helme Mills](https://www.findagrave.com/memorial/78770701/thomas-helme-mills) (08 Feb 1829 to 17 Jun 1896), 36 years old in 1865.

-Based on this, I believe that it is most likely that the bearded man is John Smith Mills or possibly William Erastus Mills, and the clean shaven man is most likely Thomas Helme Mills.
+Based on this, I believe that it is most likely that the bearded man is John Smith Mills, and the clean shaven man is most likely Thomas Helme Mills.
 As will be shown below, Thomas's Buffalo Directory indicates Thomas Helme Mills lived in the family home at 111 Park Street in 1868, the year after his father William's death.
 Several John Mills are listed in the directories of the 1860s, although none can yet be confirmed as William's son.

 These portraits as well as other information on the Buffalo Mills that are in the Queens collection were transferred there from The Buffalo History Museum in Buffalo NY.